Engine Customization Workflow

 # Enter the engine path in the command line cd /Users/yufang/engine # Install the gulp build tool npm install -g gulp # Install dependent modules npm install

 Now you can do whatever you want to do with the engine, once you finished:

 # build engine gulp build

 bin folder in the engine directory and compile the engine source into the

 Once cloned, enter the Cocos2d-x-lite engine folder and run:

-Goto Preferences panel and click Native Develop Tab.
-And follow the guide to set the path to your customized cocos2d-x-lite engine.
+Project -> Project Settings panel to set the path to your customized cocos2d-x-lite engine.